2022 Street Stock Rules

 D. The header collector must be used as supplied, and may not be modified.

 E. Exhaust pipe must be reduced from 3” to 2 ½” before entering muffler.
 The pipes after the muffler may have a maximum diameter of 2 ½ inches must run to within twelve (12) inches of the rear axle housing, then turn down a minimum of 45 degrees.
 Pipes may not exit out the side(s) of the car.
 Both exhaust pipes must be independent with no connection between them.

-F. LOBAK # RCM 25-12-25 or Moroso #94050 mufflers are required at all times.
+F. LOBAK # RCM 25-12-25 or Moroso #94050 mufflers must be used, and are required at all times.
 Modifications or repairs of any type are not permitted on the muffler.
 Both muffler flanges must be intact.
 Stainless steel mufflers are not permitted.
 Mufflers must be removable for inspection.

 G. Thermal wrap is not permitted anywhere on exhaust system.

 H. Only one muffler and exhaust pipe per side of car is permitted.

 I. The exhaust system is subject to approval by SMS Officials.

 NOTE: The life expectancy for all mufflers is two years.
 Each team is responsible for inspecting their mufflers to insure they are not illegal due to wear.
 A muffler will be deemed illegal if it is missing one or more of the internal baffles.
 You may not compete without the mufflers.